 We maintain several unfunded, non-qualified deferred compensation plans under which annual awards to employees are generally made in the fourth quarter.
 Participants allocate their awards among notional investments in Holding Units, certain of the investment services we provide to our clients, or a money market fund, or investments in options to buy Holding Units.
 We typically purchase the investments that are notionally elected by the participants and hold such investments, which are classified as trading securities, in a consolidated rabbi trust.
-Vesting periods for annual awards range from four years to immediate, depending on the terms of the individual awards, the age of the participants, or in the case of our Chairman and CEO, the terms of his employment agreement (filed as Exhibit 99.31 to Form 8-K, as filed October 31, 2006).
+Vesting periods for annual awards range from four years to immediate, depending on the terms of the individual awards, the age of the participants, or, in the case of our Chairman and CEO, the terms of his employment agreement (filed as Exhibit 99.31 to Form 8-K, as filed October 31, 2006).
 Upon vesting, awards are distributed to participants unless they have made a voluntary long-term election to defer receipt.
 Quarterly cash distributions on unvested Holding Units for which a long-term deferral election has not been made are paid currently to participants.
-Quarterly cash distributions on notional investments of Holding Units and income credited on notional investments in our investment services or the money market fund for which a long-term deferral election has been made are reinvested and distributed as elected by participants.
+Quarterly cash distributions on notional investments of Holding Units and income credited on notional investments in our investment services or in the money market fund for which a long-term deferral election has been made are reinvested and distributed as elected by participants.

 Compensation expense for awards under the plans, including changes in participant account balances resulting from gains and losses on notional investments (other than in Holding Units), is recognized on a straight-line basis over the applicable vesting periods.
 Mark-to-market gains or losses on notional investments (other than in Holding Units) are recognized currently as investment gains (losses) in the consolidated statements of income.
+In addition, our equity in the earnings of notional investments made in limited partnership hedge funds is recognized currently in other revenues in the consolidated statements of income.